Forty Ways to Be Baptized, Forty Ways to Die

 It is the death of the lie, “You are not enough,” and the birth of the truth, “You are my child, the beloved, with whom I am well pleased.”

-That retreat back in November was a baptismal moment for me.
+That retreat with Alan Storey several years ago was a baptismal moment for me.

-With Alan’s teaching, which I have shared in this sermon, my soul was washed with baptismal water.
+With his teaching, which I have shared in this sermon, my soul was washed with baptismal water.

 I started to recognize how many people in this church community have been a part of baptizing me, and I pray that I may be a part of baptizing you.